dustlang/cargo/src/doc/src/reference/workspaces.md

 ## Workspaces

-A *workspace* is a collection of one or more packages that share common dependency resolution (with a shared `Cargo.lock`), output directory, and various settings such as profiles.
+A *workspace* is a collection of one or more packages that share common dependency resolution (with a shared `Payload.lock`), output directory, and various settings such as profiles.
 Packages that are part of a workspaces are called *workspace members*.
 There are two flavours of workspaces: as root package or as virtual manifest.